 What to Expect From the Lake Nona Sculpture Garden

 Designed for exploration and discovery, the Lake Nona Sculpture Garden is home to a distinguished selection of works from one of the world’s largest private art menageries, The Lewis Collection.
-Despite not officially opening until early 2022, the outdoor space has already become a must-visit for art aficionados of all ages.
+Having just opened in early 2022, the outdoor space has already become a must-visit for art aficionados of all ages.

 The Sculpture Garden features four pieces by JEFRË — Faith, Empowerment, Time and Passion, which were recently showcased at the Orlando Museum of Art — but that’s not the only draw for art-lovers.
 You’ll also find the legendary bronze Charging Bull by Arturo di Modica, Mother and Child and Upright Motive by Henry Moore, Leda and the Swan by Fernando Botero, Jeté II by Enzo Plazzotta, and Cloister Conspiracy and The Don by Philip Jackson.